gladly/sidekick-android-sdk/README.md

 1. Clone this repository.
 1. Open the Example project in Android Studio
 1. Download the latest SDK release and place it in `app/libs` directory.
-1. Open the `GladlyChatUtils` file and replace `APP_ID` value with a value given to you by Gladly.
+1. Open the `GladlyChatUtils.kt` file and replace the `APP_ID` value with a value given to you by Gladly.

 ## Releases
 Releases of the SDK can be found under the [releases](https://github.com/gladly/sidekick-android-sdk/releases) tab.